yaokun20241219/ClearerVoice-Studio/clearvoice/README.md

 |MossFormer2_SE_48K  |**3.15**|**3.77**|**3.33**|**3.64**|**4.23**|**0.95**|**19.36**|**19.22**|**9.61**|7.03    |**3.53**|  3.41  |**4.10**|**3.15**|**4.08**|**21.23** |4.06     |14.45    |NA      |1.86    |**0.53**|
 |resemble_enhance    |2.84    | 3.58   |3.14    |NA      |NA      |0.94    |12.42    |12.79    |9.08    |**7.07**|**3.53**|**3.42**|  3.99  |3.12    |13.62    |12.66    |**10.31**|**14.56**|1.50    |1.66    |  1.54  |

 - Resemble_enhance ([Github](https://github.com/resemble-ai/resemble-enhance))is an open-sourced 44.1kHz pure speech enhancement platform from Resemble-AI since 2023.
+> **Note:** We observed anomalies in two speech metrics, LLR and LSD, after processing with the 48 kHz models.
+We will further investigate the issue to identify the cause.